wsargent/docker-cheat-sheet/README.md

 **Want to improve this cheat sheet?
 See the [Contributing](#contributing) section!**

-## A Tasteful Plug
+## A Tasteful Plug for Lightbend

-I work for [Lightbend](https://lightbend.com).
-We make microservices happen, using [Lagom](http://www.lagomframework.com/) to put together resilient distributed systems, [Conductr](https://conductr.lightbend.com/) to orchestrate containers -- [including Docker](https://www.lightbend.com/blog/reactive-for-devops-part-3-using-docker-with-conductr-on-the-jvm) -- and [Monitoring](https://developer.lightbend.com/docs/monitoring/latest/home.html) to tell you what's going on.
+I work for [Lightbend](https://lightbend.com) on [Play](https://playframework.com/).
+We make microservices happen, using [Lagom](http://www.lagomframework.com/) to put together resilient distributed systems, [Conductr](https://conductr.lightbend.com/) to orchestrate containers -- [including Docker](https://www.lightbend.com/blog/reactive-for-devops-part-3-using-docker-with-conductr-on-the-jvm) -- (it's also a scheduler for DC/OS) and [Monitoring](https://developer.lightbend.com/docs/monitoring/latest/home.html) to tell you what's going on at a detailed application level.
 For more, check out the [devops site](https://www.lightbend.com/platform/production).

 ## Table of Contents